 Meadowfoam oil is known for its non-greasy feel and getting absorbed into the skin easily.
-It is also claimed to help balance the skin’s natural sebum production, though there is not enough scientific evidence to prove the same.
+It is also claimed to help balance the skin’s natural sebumi XAn oily substance released by the sebaceous glands, which helps keep your skin hydrated and forms a protective layer on the skin. production, though there is not enough scientific evidence to prove the same.
 A balanced secretion of sebum ensures that your skin does not break out, has the right amount of moisture, and is not too dry or too oily.

 6. Protects The Skin From Damage

-Meadowfoam oil contains powerful antioxidants like vitamins C and E that protect the skin from oxidative stress and free radical damage.
+Meadowfoam oil contains powerful antioxidants like vitamins C and E that protect the skin from oxidative stressi XAn imbalance between antioxidants and free radicals in the body that leads to skin aging and increases the risk of skin cancer. and free radical damage.
 However, more research is required to establish how effective it is in this regard.